dalynsw/bustake-site/docs/quickstart.md

 ## Two levels IVR

-Let's build a 2 levels IVR for a car dealer's hotline, the first level is departments and the second level of the 'sales' department is 'booking a test drive' and 'order enquiry'.
+Let's build a 2 levels IVR for a car dealer's hotline.
+The first level is departments and the second level of the 'sales' department is 'booking a test drive' and 'order enquiry'.

 ```Call Flow Graph
 .